digitalrightswatch/digitalrightswatch.org.au/content/blog/2025-privacy-reform-explainer.md

 * the formation of privacy standards for children; and
 * greater transparency requirements over how organisations handle your personal information if they use automated decision making (ADM).

 This legislation is federal, meaning that it applies nationwide to federal departments, as well as some businesses operating in Australia.
-However, there are exemptions such as for journalists, small businesses, enforcement agencies and national security organisations.
+However, there are exemptions such as for journalists, enforcement agencies and national security organisations.

 This explainer will cover the key changes, and also what we think still needs to happen to make sure our privacy laws are up to date.